lim1an/overture_maps_office_locations/README.md

 ```

 ## Data Dictionary
-Each CSV in `office_overture/` corresponds to a single firm and city, and contains the following fields:
+Each CSV in `office_overture/` corresponds to a single firm and 169 metropolitan cities, and contains the following fields:

 - **id_left** – Place identifier from Overture Maps
 - **primary_name_left** – Place name from Overture Maps